UK Home > Legal Info About... > Crime and Security > Cryptography

 The criminal element

-Cryptography also makes governments nervous because the technology can be used by terrorists to communicate without detection.
-Accordingly, governments have put restrictions on the use of and trade in encryption products.
-Furthermore, in order to address the increase in the usage of encryption the UK government brought into force Part III of the Regulation of Investigatory Powers Act 2000 on 1 October 2007, which provides that a suspect must hand over a decryption key or put the relevant information into an intelligible form (see below for more details on RIPA).
+In order to address the increase in the use of encryption in communications in connection with criminal activities the UK government brought into force Part III of the Regulation of Investigatory Powers Act 2000 on 1 October 2007, which provides that a suspect must hand over a decryption key or put the relevant information into an intelligible form (see below for more details on RIPA).

 Electronic signatures